lithichor/labyrinth/README.md

 4. I'm a test engineer, not a developer.
 My primary goal is to build a test framework; the game is secondary, really.
 So you may want to change some things before hosting the server.

+# Getting Started
+This API is supposed to be self-documenting.
+The first call you should make is to the instructions endpoint; that will give you a list of endpoints you can call.

+When you want to start working with an endpoint, the first thing you should do is call the OPTIONS method; that will give you some basic information about the endpoint such as which methods are supported, what the data should look like, and what related endpoints exist.